PaddlePaddle/models/PaddleCV/object_detection/ppdet/data/README.md

 - Roidb data source
 This kind of source is a normalized data format which only contains a pickle file for labeling info and a directory for image files(maybe there is a mapping file for label name to label id).
 You can convert `COCO` or `VOC` data into this format.

  2. Image preprocessing
  Image preprocessing subsystem includes operations such as image decoding, expanding, cropping, etc. We use `dataset.transform.operator` to unify the implementation, which is convenient for extension.
 In addition, multiple operators can be combined to form a complex processing pipeline, and used by data transformers in `dataset.transformer`, such as multi-threading to acclerate a complex image data processing.

  3. Data transformer
  The function of the data transformer is used to convert a `dataset.Dataset` to a new `dataset.Dataset`, for example: convert a jpeg image dataset into a decoded and resized dataset.
 We use the decorator pattern to implement different transformers which are all subclass of `dataset.Dataset`.
 For example, the `dataset.transform.paralle_map` transformer is for multi-process preprocessing, more transformers can be found in `dataset.transform.transformer`.

  4. Data feeding apis
 To facilitate data pipeline building and data feeding for training, we combine multiple `dataset.Dataset` to form a `dataset.Reader` which can provide data for training, validation and testing respectively.
-The user only needs to call `Reader.[train|val|test]` to get the corresponding data stream. `Reader` supports yaml file to configure data address, preprocessing oprators, acceleration mode, and so on.
+The user only needs to call `Reader.[train|eval|infer]` to get the corresponding data stream. `Reader` supports yaml file to configure data address, preprocessing oprators, acceleration mode, and so on.

 The main APIs are as follows:

-1. source
+1. Data parsing

  - `source/coco_loader.py`: Use to parse the COCO dataset. [detail code](https://github.com/PaddlePaddle/models/blob/develop/PaddleCV/object_detection/ppdet/data/source/coco_loader.py)
  - `source/voc_loader.py`: Use to parse the Pascal VOC dataset. [detail code](https://github.com/PaddlePaddle/models/blob/develop/PaddleCV/object_detection/ppdet/data/source/voc_loader.py)
  [Note] When using VOC datasets, if you do not use the default label list, you need to generate `label_list.txt` using `tools/generate_data_for_training.py` or provide `label_list.txt` in `data/pascalvoc/ImageSets/Main` firstly.
 Also set the parameter `use_default_label` to `true` in the configuration file.
  - `source/loader.py`: Use to parse the Roidb dataset. [detail code](https://github.com/PaddlePaddle/models/blob/develop/PaddleCV/object_detection/ppdet/data/source/loader.py)

-2. operator
+2. Operator
  `transform/operators.py`: Contains a variety of data enhancement methods, including:

 ```  python